 As the date of implementation of the China Cybersecurity Law draws near, the Measures on the Security Examination of Network Products and Services was finalised and promulgated on 2 May 2017.
 The security examination measures will become effective 1 June 2017, that is on the same day that the Cybersecurity Law comes into force.
 This is the first piece of regulations promulgated to support the implementation of the Cybersecurity Law.

 The security examination measures will be applicable to the procurement of network products and network services by critical information infrastructure operators.

-In our China Cyber Security Law Update (2) – Will Network Products and Network Services Pass the Test?, we highlighted the key provisions of the draft of the security examination measures that was put forward for consultation in February 2017.
+In our previous update, we highlighted the key provisions of the draft of the security examination measures that was put forward for consultation in February 2017.
 The final security examination measures in substance follows the provisions in the draft, with the following notable changes and features:

 Whether any network products or services supplied will be subject to security examination will depend on if the system concerned will raise any "national security" concern.
 The final security examination measures clarifies this by removing references to "public interest" in determining the scope and purpose of the security examination.

 The security examination measures specifically lists out the scope of who may be regarded as "critical information infrastructure" operators.
 This list mirrors the definition of "critical information infrastructure" under Article 31 of the Cybersecurity Law, i.e. critical information infrastructure is likely to be in the sectors of public communications and information service, energy, transport, water conservancy, finance, public services and e-government affairs.
 As with the Cybersecurity Law, the list is non-exhaustive, and makes reference to "other important industries and sectors" which according to the Cybersecurity Law, will be determined by the State Council.

 - Right to Report Breach to the Office of Network Security Examination